satyamsettyeswara/DevOpsWebPipeline/docker/readme.md

 To use nginx
-    this will be used as an load balancer in our node js application by deploying two node containers by creating config/config.js file and adding then nginx and updating the compose files
+    this will be used as an load balancer in our node js application by deploying two node containers by creating config/config.js file and adding then nginx and updating the compose files How can we deploy multiple conatiners of same image docker-compsoe -f docker-compose.yaml -f docker-compose.dev.yaml up -d --scale node-app=2 (this will deploy 2 containers of node-app)